npatwari/npatwari.github.io/README.md

-# Sensing and Processing Across Networks Lab
+# Sensing, People, and Networks Lab

 Website for the SPAN Lab at Washington University in St. Louis